dannisliang/omniata-unity3D-plugins/README.md

 Omniata.Track(type, parameters);
 ```

-### Example project
+#### Example project
-The example Android project is OmniataAndroidPlugin, and the example Unity3D project is 'unity_plugin_android_example.unitypackage'.
+The example Android project is 'OmniataAndroidPlugin', and the example Unity3D project is 'unity_plugin_android_example.unitypackage'.
 When build the project to Android, set the 'Bundle Identifier' as 'com.omniata.android.plugin'.
-Test results can be viewed throught the live demo of this [url](https://demo.panel.omniata.com/data_models/55-custom-metrics/developer_console?api_key_ids%5B%5D=1414).
+Test results can be viewed with [this live demo](https://demo.panel.omniata.com/data_models/55-custom-metrics/developer_console?api_key_ids%5B%5D=1414).